RichardBezerra/airport-routes/README.md

 ### Extending with returning routes
 In this case, the program duplicates each route creating a new route connecting same airports in the opposite direction as per picture below.
 So, the problem is faced as a Directed Cycle Graph.
 The program generates the graph from the extended routes an then applies a Dijkstra based algorithm able to find shortest paths in that kind of graph.

+### Functional Domain Design
+A functional domain design was used as fundation for implementing the graph algorithms on top of.
+The problem were declared as Scala trait and immutable objects.
+The solutions were created as Scala companion objects.
+However, some parts of algorithms used in both solutions rely on mutable data structures and because of that not all methods act as pure functions.

 ![Provided routes](doc/extended-routes.png)

 In order to run the program in this mode, a flag `with-returning-routes` should be informed as the third parameter after the airports.
 Then, paths like BKK -> ORD are made possible.